astro313/FirstYear/mod1/response.md

 > We modified our caption to state that the quoted contour levels are the same for both panels in the figure.
-We changed the critical line color to green for better readability.
+We changed the critical line color to green for better readability, as suggested.

 5:
 - figure 4: again colors (red, orange) are hard to distinguish on a